 The faculty's activities are internationally based and take place in close collaboration with regional companies, clusters, health trusts and the public sector, including other institutions in the university and college sector.
 This applies to research, development, innovation and not least education with student projects at all levels.

-Western Norway University of Applied Sciences, Department of Computer Science, Electrical Engineering and Mathematical Sciences has a vacancy for a four year Research Fellow Position in Wireless Underwater Sensor Networks for smart monitoring of the ocean
+The Department of Computer Science, Electrical Engineering, and Mathematical Sciences at Western Norway University of Applied Sciences has a vacancy for a four year research fellow position in underwater sensor networks for smart monitoring of the ocean.

 About the PhD project/ work tasks:

 The overall vision of the SmartOcean centre is to create a flexible, robust, energy efficient, and cost-effective sensor network platform for marine measurement and data services.
 The PhD fellow will be focusing on communication protocols for underwater wireless sensor networks (UWSNs) based on acoustic data transmission.
 The sensor network will consist of battery-charged autonomous sensors.
-The goal is to establish robust wireless communication between underwater sensors and onshore control rooms.
+The goal is to establish robust wireless communication between underwater nodes, for further communication toward onshore control rooms.
 In particular, focus will be on the development and evaluation of protocols for medium access, link coordination and multi-hop routing.

 The development of an efficient UWSN represents several research challenges to be addressed due to the unique characteristics of the underwater environment combined with the general requirements of an ocean monitoring solution.
 The communication protocols to be developed must support reliability and quality of service schemes differentiated according to characteristics of the transmitted sensor data.
 The sensor network management must be distributed to make the network dynamic and resilient, and to reduce the management traffic.
 Furthermore, the acoustic signal propagation is slow, the transmission capacity is small, the channel quality is low and highly dynamic, and battery replacement in underwater equipment is often unfeasible and expensive.
 These boundary conditions and requirements represent tradeoffs with respect to energy consumption which must be reduced to prolong the lifetime of the network.
 Candidate protocol solutions will be initially evaluated based on simulation of software models, and promising solutions will then be further developed into prototypes to be evaluated in practice.
 The use case scenarios will be developed jointly with the partners of the SmartOcean research centre.